ijefin/TS/README.md

 - And the setup has been done!
 To initialize typescript in your project, just type `npx tsc --init` (you can configure your `package.json` scripts to facilitate).

   ## Your project is now set up and ready to use.
-  - To easily run your files without transpile and generate a lot of files, just paste this on your `package.json scripts`
+  - To easily run your files without transpile and generate a lot of files, just paste this on your package.json scripts.

-     `"scripts": {`
+     ```json
+     "scripts": {

-      `"dev": "ts-node-dev app.ts",`
+     	"dev": "ts-node-dev YOURFILE/FOLDER/NAME",

-     `},`
+     	"test": "echo \"Error: no test specified\" && exit 1"
+     },
+     ```

      and you can run using `npm run dev` or `yarn dev`